 From our galleryView all

-This 14 night itinerary gets under the skin of mainland Ecuador and is packed with some of the country's most spectacular highlights.
+This two-week itinerary gets under the skin of mainland Ecuador and is packed with some of the country's most spectacular highlights.
 Explore the majestic cities of Quito and Cuenca, World Heritage Sites full of history and colonial architecture.
-Experience the country's natural wonders by heading to the enchanting cloud forest, where over 300 bird species can be found and orchids and bromeliads thrive.
-Then you will head to the stunning Amazon rainforest, where you can mix with local communities and explore on a canoe.
-Travel along the dramatic Avenue of Volcanoes and experience a wealth of traditional culture, see active volcanoes and mix with the locals in picturesque villages.
+Experience the country's natural wonders by heading to the enchanting Amazon rainforest, where you can mix with local communities and explore on a canoe as you keep your eyes peeled for wildlife.
+Travel along the dramatic Avenue of Volcanoes through the Andes mountains and experience a wealth of traditional culture, see active volcanoes and mix with the locals in picturesque villages.

 Stay at Chilcabamba Ecolodge for 1 night